InHolland-Cloud-Minor-2526/workshop/workshop_student.md

 Our pipeline only does CI, so it will only create and store and image in the registry.
 Deployments are handled by ArgoCD.

-Setup a pipeline that builds and deploys the application to OpenShift.
+Setup a pipeline that builds an application and its container image and pushes the image to the github registry.
 - You can choose to use a separate repo for you for you pipeline or use the same repo as you used for the application.
   - a separate repo is more purist because the lifecycle of the pipeline is separated from the lifecycle of the application.
   - a separate repo can also be more practical because you can use the same pipeline for multiple applications.